BartekB-it/LogSniper/README.md

 ## Automated Testing with test_runner.py

-The test_runner.py script automates the testing of parsers for various log files.
-Simply place your log files in the test_logs/ folder, and the script will process each file, storing the results as JSON files in the results/ folder.
+The test_runner.py script automates testing of parsers for various log files in the test_logs/ folder, storing JSON results in results/.
 ```bash
 python test_runner.py
 ```